Pull to refresh

 Filed motion to dismiss Bannon's conviction under Trump administration

-The Supreme Court on April 6, 2026, vacated the appeals court ruling that upheld Steve Bannon's criminal contempt of Congress conviction, sending the case back to the lower courts where the Department of Justice (DOJ) has a pending motion to dismiss the charges entirely.
-The brief, unsigned order contained no noted dissents.
+The Supreme Court on April 6, 2026, vacated the appeals court ruling upholding Steve Bannon's contempt of Congress conviction.
+The unsigned order, containing no noted dissents, sends the case back to lower courts, where the Department of Justice has a pending motion to dismiss all charges.
 Bannon had already served a four-month federal prison sentence in 2024 for defying a subpoena from the House committee investigating the January 6, 2021, attack on the Capitol.

 Trump fires Attorney General Pam Bondi, installs personal defense lawyer as acting head of Justice Department